 A memory sparked in my mind remembering my step-sister babysitting me when I was very small and she was a teenager.
 She was kind, loving and fun.
 I never understood why she always went home to another mother and didn’t stay at our house.
 My dad tried to explain to me that she was my half-sister, but I didn’t understand why she couldn’t be my whole sister.

 Now, fifty years later, the choice was mine.
 Was I going to accept my sister who grew up in a different house with another mother and who was now on the other side of the fence?
 As I prepared to respond to her, I felt another spark inside, but this time it was in my heart.
 “No matter who wins the election,” I said, “I love you, Barb.
 See you at the wedding.”

 Claire Cassell currently serves as a pastor at Abiding Hope Lutheran Church in Littleton, Colorado, a chaplain at West Pines Chemical Dependency and Behavioral Health Center and a Spiritual Director and Life Coach.
 Over the past forty years, she has served in parishes, campus ministry, chemical dependency and chaplaincy settings around the country.
 She loves teaching spirituality classes, workshops and retreats and has been practicing and teaching Qigong for over 30 years.
 She has a passion for the healing arts and is a Reiki and Healing Touch practitioner.
 Claire lives with her husband and two dogs in Arvada, Colorado and enjoys hiking, swimming, gardening and kayaking.
 If you would like to connect with Claire she can be reached at email@example.com

 Connect with me, Laura Padgett, on Twitter @lauraleepadgett or my Facebook Author Page

-Check out the books I have published:
+Check out the books I have published

-See the Buy Books tab on this website for other books I am featured in, including “Chicken Soup for the Soul” books and Xulon Press, “Letters to America”.
+See my Publications tab on this website for books I am featured in, including “Chicken Soup for the Soul” books and Xulon Press, “Letters to America”.